 mod_08_18 Clarification Of Rules Used To dEtermine THe Value Of Price Average Reference Tag (TPAR)

 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer advised that the proposal seeks to address ambiguity and provide a clear definition in the code.
-A change was proposed to the definition of Price Average Reference Quantity stating ‘and shall be greater than 0’ instead of the change as drafted which addresses this within the tagging rules themselves.
+A change was proposed to the definition of Price Average Reference Quantity stating ‘and the value shall be greater than zero’ at the end of the definition, instead of the change as drafted which addresses this within the tagging rules themselves.
 Broad agreement was given to this suggestion.

 Committee were in agreement to vote on this proposal subject to legal drafting.